“Ockam is tuned for connected devices”

 In a previous blog I discussed why developers hate the idea of universal, siloed, do-it-all, top-to-bottom IoT ‘platforms’.
 The cloud’s developer tools and services are organized into horizontal specialized layers that make up stacks.
 Ockam must be interoperable with other layers in an IoT stack.

 IoT systems require fast finality in a state machine and require consistent data everywhere in the network.
 By comparison, many general purpose or financially tuned blockchain networks, are OK with temporary forks (aka data partitions) because the digital world can be corrected upon group consensus as time passes.
 Unfortunately in the case of IoT, finality affects real world outcomes.
 Consider the case of a remote controlled floodgate.
 If an actuator on a floodgate gets a command to open the gate, water will rush down the hill.
 However, after a couple of minutes if the actuator learns that it was connected to a partition of the network that had bad data, it can’t go back and put the water back where it’s supposed to be.
-This type of partitioning happens regularly in probabilistic finality blockchains such as Ethereum.

 The closer a device is to the network the faster, and more reliable the connection is between device and network.